Long Island City in 1776 Book Reading in Astoria

 Abolitionist, Lincoln elector, Masonic leader, and Broadway’s first legal champion—Abram J. Dittenhoefer lived a life that reads like a novel.
 Discover the story of the Jewish New Yorker who turned down a judgeship from Lincoln and once tried Mark Twain for “unconscionable lying.”

-Brother Bernard Berkley: The Mason Who Brought Magic to Queens
+Bernard Berkley: The Mason Who Brought Magic to Queens

 In the 1950s, Brother Bernard Berkley of Geba Lodge helped turn Queens Boulevard into a little kingdom of joy.
 As co-owner of Fairyland Amusement Park, he welcomed local families—and even busloads of orphaned children—into a world of rides, laughter, and Masonic-inspired charity beneath what is now Queens Center Mall.